Jacobe2169/sigmajs_for_dash/README.md

 **Available features :**

  * Highlight node neighbors by clicking it
- * Zoom on a node or specific coordinates
+ * Zoom on a node (or given coordinates) to emphasize part of your network right at the beginning
  * Node searching features
  * Works with networkx graph